 Forensic Psychology Careers

-Forensic psychology offers a diverse range of career opportunities, including clinical forensic psychology, forensic neuropsychology, forensic counseling and therapy, and research and academia.
+Forensic psychology offers a diverse range of psychology careers, including clinical forensic psychology, forensic neuropsychology, forensic counseling and therapy, and research and academia.
 These roles often focus on different aspects of the field, allowing professionals to find their niche based on their interests and skills.

 Work settings for forensic psychologists vary, with some working in courts and legal systems, providing expert testimony, and assisting with legal proceedings.
 Others may work in correctional facilities, offering rehabilitation services and assessments for inmates.
 Hospitals and mental health centers also employ forensic psychologists to provide care and evaluation for patients involved in legal matters.
 Additionally, some forensic psychologists choose to operate in private practice, offering specialized services and consultations.